Our group focuses on multiproxy ancient dietary reconstructions by employing various biomolecular methods. Our expertise includes:

 - Osteological and palaeopathological analysis (including archaeotanatology);

-- Zooarchaeological analysis including studies in morphologyical, morphometrics, taphonomy and ancient genetics traceological work, but also aDNA analysis.
+- Zooarchaeological analysis including studies in morphology, morphometrics, taphonomy and ancient DNA.

 Additionally, we have further experience in various aspects of radiocarbon dating, elemental analysis, provenance and human migration studies.

 List of instruments routinely used in our lab include GC-MS/FID, EA-IRMS, MALDI/ESI/APCI-FT-ICR-MS, FT-IR, XRD, XRF, SEM-EDS, different optical microscopes.